RehmanMujtaba/RehmanMujtaba/README.md

 - 🎓 Building a Waterloo CS course recommendation generator to help students make better-informed decisions about their studies.

 ## Contact Me
 If you'd like to get in touch, you can reach me at rehmanmujtaba@outlook.com.
-I'm always happy to connect with fellow developers and chat about new ideas.
+I'm always happy to chat with fellow developers about new ideas.
 Feel free to contact me for any additional information about my projects.

 ## Fun Facts
 - 🌍 I can name all the countries on a world map and name all countries from their flags.